K4TEL/atrium-nlp-enrich/README.md

 # 📦 ALTO XML Files Postprocessing Pipeline - NLP Enrichment

-This project provides a complete workflow for processing ALTO XML files.
-It takes raw ALTO XMLs and transforms them into structured statistics tables, performs text classification, filters low-quality OCR results, and extracts high-level linguistic features like Named Entities (NER), CONLL-U files with lemmas & part-of-sentence tags, and keywords (KER).
+This project provides a workflow for processing ALTO XML files with NLP services.
+It takes raw ALTO XMLs and transforms them into structured statistics tables and extracts high-level linguistic features like Named Entities (NER), CONLL-U files with lemmas & part-of-sentence tags.

-The core of the quality filtering relies on language identification and perplexity measures to identify and categorize noisy or unreliable OCR output.

 ---